-Proposed public improvements in the plan area respond to both existing and future needs.
-The complexity and scope of projects require a multitude of sources to complete a comprehensive funding strategy.
-The funding should be balanced through public, private, and community funding strategies.
-There are three primary funding strategies described below.
+Proposed public improvements in the plan area respond to both existing and future needs, and in some cases programming raises the citywide standards for community facilities.
+Project funding should be provided through a balance of public, private, and community funding strategies.
+The primary funding strategies from these sectors are described below.